 The world of coffee is supersaturated with different flavor options.
 Each is suited not just for unique individuals, but also for different situations.
 Like fine wine, coffee can be paired with special events, meals, or even times of day depending on your preferences.

-If someone tells you they don’t like caramel, chances are pretty strong that they’re lying.
+Who can resist the buttery sweetness of caramel?
 Caramel coffee is becoming increasingly popular for the simple fact that it is awesome.

 It doesn’t get more seasonal than peppermint-flavored coffee.
 This is a great blend to enjoy come the December holiday season.
 Just remember that a little bit of grounds goes a long way.
 Peppermint is a strong flavor that can overwhelm the senses if you aren’t careful.